 Stone Age Agriculture

-In 1989, David returned to Syracuse to arouse public concern to clean-up and restore Onondaga Lake, and recognize and protect Onondaga Nation.
-He saw humanity and Nature on a collision course, potential war between races, and a traumatic, painful passage into a post-industrial world.
+In 1989, David returned to Syracuse to arouse public concern to clean-up and restore Onondaga Lake, and recognize and protect Onondaga Nation as a sovereign government and America's oldest democracy.
+He saw Humanity and Nature were on a collision course, potential war between races, and a traumatic, painful passage into a post-industrial world.
 David felt despair that two decades of activism and self-sacrifice brought minimal gains in an affluent, complacent consumer culture headed at high speed for an ecological catastrophe, but he kept on.

 David resumed experiments to restore and improve topsoil fertility with powered rock and compost.
 His field trials and research readings with remineralization convinced him of its key value in soil fertility and plant vitality.
 David became a writer and editor for Remineralize the Earth.
 In 1992, he met Bob Able of Gernatt Gravel Co., and wrote a proposal for National Aggregate Association to fund research in using rockdust by-products as soil amendments.